 6. KeePass Password Safe

-KeePass is another free and open-source manager for the password in the list that offers the encryption with most secure encryption algorithms currently known AES-256, ChaCha20, and Twofish.
+KeePass is another free and open-source manager for the password in the list that offers encryption with the most secure encryption algorithms currently known as AES-256, ChaCha20, and Twofish.

 The open-source application developed by Dominik Reichl and offers a classic Windows-style interface that makes it very easy to use for all kinds of users.

 KeePass is a portable password manager that doesn’t need to install.
 You can keep it on a USB drive and plug it on any Windows platform where you want to use it.
 This also enhances the security further.
 However, those are looking for an Installer package that is available as well.